 Welcoming jealousy and envy!

 Jealousy and envy need a hearty welcome, because they are perhaps two of the most hated (and valenced) emotions in the entire emotional realm.
-This is a tragedy, because jealousy and envy are actually essential for your social survival — you really need them!
-Luckily for us, we can work with jealousy and envy empathically and shield ourselves from the deeply unfortunate things we’ve been taught about these two vital emotions.
+This is a tragedy, because jealousy and envy are actually essential for our social survival — we really need them!
+Luckily, we can work with jealousy and envy empathically and shield ourselves from the deeply unfortunate things we’ve been taught about these two vital emotions.